DiamondLightSource/pythonSoftIOC/docs/how-to/use-autosave-in-an-ioc.rst

 PVs can be instantiated inside the :class:`~softioc.autosave.Autosave()` context manager, which automatically passes the ``autosave`` argument to any PVs created inside the context manager.
-If any fields are already specified by the ``autosave`` keyword argument of PV's initialisation call the lists of fields get combined.
+If any fields are already specified by the ``autosave`` keyword argument of a PV's initialisation call the lists of fields to track get combined.
 All other module members are intended for internal use only.

 In normal operation, loading from a backup is performed once during the :func:`~softioc.builder.LoadDatabase()` call and periodic saving to the backup file begins when